NBA Rumors: Pelicans’ David Griffin Compares Zion Williamson To Former All-Star Forward In New Interview

 — Adrian Wojnarowski (@wojespn) July 24, 2019

-Meanwhile, Zion Williamson posted averages of 22.6 points, 8.9 rebounds, 2.1 assists, 2.1 steals, and 1.8 blocks while shooting 68 percent from the field and 34 percent from three-point range during his lone season with the Duke Blue Devils, per Sports-Reference.
+Meanwhile, Zion Williamson posted averages of 22.6 points, 8.9 rebounds, 2.1 assists, 2.1 steals, and 1.8 blocks while shooting 68 percent from the field, and 34 percent from three-point range during his lone season with the Duke Blue Devils, per Sports-Reference.

 Aside from comparing Williamson to Draymond Green, Griffin also revealed in his interview with The Athletic that the rookie forward is expected to grow a few inches taller over time.
 Regarding concerns that his nearly-300-pound frame might affect his stamina and durability in the pros, Griffin said that Williamson’s playing weight has yet to be determined, as the team is more focused on ensuring he has the physical tools and conditioning needed to “control all the incredible torque that his athleticism can generate.”